Cookoo Cavaliers: Plot

 The Stooges encounter persistent challenges in their role as fishmongers in San Diego.
-Subsequently, they opt for a strategic shift, aiming to enter the hospitality sector by acquiring ownership of a saloon establishment.
+Frustrated that there are no customers willing to buy their putrid, month-old wares, they decide to quit the business and acquire ownership of a saloon establishment.
 However, due to a misunderstanding, they mistakenly purchase a beauty salon in the tranquil village of Cucaracha, Mexico.

 Undeterred by this unexpected development, the trio endeavors to provide services to their first customer, Rosita, offering her a mud pack purportedly composed of natural mud but in actuality containing cement.

-Following an arduous process of removing the cement from Rosita's face, the Stooges proceed to unintentionally scalp three additional Mexican patrons, albeit with Larry mistakenly utilizing hair remover on these individuals.
+Following an arduous process of removing the cement from Rosita's face, the Stooges attempt to bleach the hair of three additional Mexican patrons Juanita, Conchita & Pepita, albeit with an improvised concoction mistakenly combined with hair remover.

 Their misadventures escalate when Señor Manuel, the employer of the afflicted patrons, confronts the Stooges, incensed by their actions toward Rosita and her counterparts.
-In a tense confrontation, Señor Manuel, accompanied by the disgruntled women, expresses his wrath toward the Stooges.
-Fearing for their safety, the Stooges hastily flee the scene, narrowly evading a violent retaliation as Rosita and her sisters resort to firearm discharge aimed at their fleeing figures.
+The Stooges escape from Señor Manuel and hastily flee the scene, dodging bullets fired by Rosita and her now bald-headed sisters.